hexojs/site/source/docs/helpers.md

 ### gravatar

 Inserts a Gravatar image.
-If you don't specify the [options] parameter, the default options will apply.
+If you didn't specify the [options] parameter, the default options will apply.
 Otherwise, you can set it to a number which will then be passed on as the size parameter to Gravatar.
 Finally, if you set it to an object, it will be converted into a query string of parameters for Gravatar.

 ``` js
 <%- gravatar(email, [options]) %>